-The main converter of the NEH7100 boosts the input voltage, V{IN} , to the storage element voltage, V{BAT} .
+The main converter of the NEH7110 boosts the input voltage, V{IN} , to the storage element voltage, V{BAT} .
 In normal operation, V{STORE} is internally connected to V{BAT} .
 Boosting factor and switching frequency of the converter are dynamically chosen by the MPPT hill-climbing algorithm for the best efficiency.
 Regularly, the MPPT engine checks whether a better configuration is available.
-The MPPT procedure is performed once every MPPT interval.
-The default MPPT interval is 1 second.
-The MPPT interval can be changed via register 0x05 defining the range from 0.5 to 64 s, see [Table 8](#).
+The MPPT procedure is performed once per second.